-The purpose of the form, and therefore of the processing of the data that are collected, is clearly indicated on the Contact us page.
+The purpose of the processing of the personal data that are collected via the form is clearly indicated on the Contact us page.

 The personal data are not transmitted to another person – neither in Belgium nor abroad – in order to guarantee their confidentiality.
 And they are only kept in Renato Jannone’s secure Microsoft Exchange messaging inbox for the time necessary to process them.

-- a right to restriction of processing (article 18);
+- Right to restriction of processing of their personal data (cf. article 18);

-- a right not to be subject to a decision based solely on automated processing, including profiling (article 22).
+- Right not to be subject to a decision based solely on automated processing, including profiling (see article 22);